NJUST-wyx/20---prompt-to-prompt/README.md

  * `self_replace_steps`: specifies the fraction of steps to replace the self attention maps.
  * `local_blend` (optional):  `LocalBlend` object which is used to make local edits. `LocalBlend` is initialized with the words from each prompt that correspond with the region in the image we want to edit.
  * `equalizer`: used for attention Re-weighting only.
 A vector of coefficients to multiply each cross-attention weight

+## Training script

+This article is training free.

 ## Testing script